openSUSE/libalternatives/README.md

 Notes
 -----
-`libalternatives` is NOT aimed to be a replacement for `update-alternatives`.
+`libalternative` is NOT aimed to be a replacement for `update-alternatives`.
 It is meant as an alternative that tends to stay out of the way and provides more flexibility and stability for users and the package maintainers.